landonia/gomost/README.md

 # gomost

-A host proxy allowing you to host multiple sites from the one server
+A proxy allowing you to host multiple sites (unique hosts) from the one server

 ## Overview

-If you want to host multiple sites from one machine you can use gomost (GO Multiple hOST).
+gomost (GO Multiple hOST) is used when you need to host multiple sites each with different host names from one machine.
-It is a basic reverse proxy that can either load static content from the filesystem (it matches the host to the folder name), forward the request to another server endpoint or if integrating into your own app a custom handler for any host.
+It is a simple reverse proxy for each unique host that can either deliver static content from the filesystem (it matches the host to a folder name), forward the request to another server endpoint or if integrating into your own app a custom handler for any host.

 ## Installation